 Closed season: Yes - there is a total ban on hook and line fishing during the closed season.
-The 2022 trout and salmon closed season on rivers and streams is from Tuesday 14 June until Friday 2 September.
+The 2025 trout and salmon closed season in rivers and streams is from Tuesday 9 June until Friday 5 September inclusive.
+The first open day is on Saturday 6 September 2025.

 - Fishers must not take or possess any fish from the tailrace sections of the river(s). - Fishers must not be in possession of a hook and line in, on or next to the Mitta Mitta tailrace river below Lake Dartmouth Pondage to Peters Bridge.
-This is an offence.
+This is an offence. - Fishers may fish for Murray crays during the trout and salmon closed season provided they are not using or possessing hook and line, in, on, or within 20 metres of the banks.